Feyerabend/vm/vm1/README.md

 # Virtual Machines

-*A very simple virtual machine implemented as a stack machine.*
-As an example: Push two numbers on the stack.
+*A very simple virtual machine implemented as a stack machine.*[^stackmachine] As an example: Push two numbers on the stack.
 Each at a time.
 Then add the two numbers.
 Place the result back on the stack.
 Take the value of the top of stack.
 Then print this sum.
 Halt.

+[^stackmachine]: See e.g. https://www.cp.eng.chula.ac.th/~prabhas//teaching/ca/stack.htm
+or (at present not very well organized) https://en.wikipedia.org/wiki/Stack_machine.

 It might look odd with first pushing two numbers on stack then have an operation on them after.
 Instead of "3 + 4" most of us